OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 Now that `safeguard_token` is set in the environment we can use it in other collections.

-To make this useful in your `core` collection:
+To make this useful in your `Safeguard Core API` collection:
 1. Edit the collection.
 2. Click on the `Authorization` tab.
 3. Set the type to `Bearer Token`.